silvada95/Chimera/README.md

 # Analysis of the Chimera Testbed

-The reported results from the paper related to the Chimera Testbed are stored into the "Testbed" sub-folder.
+The reported results from the paper related to the Chimera Testbed are stored in the "Testbed" sub-folder.
 The file "testbed_results.csv" has all the proxies and training results from the testbed models. <br />
 ```
 cd Testbed
 ```